Skilled Trade Worker Requirements (Express Entry)

 The Federal Skilled Trades Program allows people who are qualified in a skilled trade to become permanent residents of Canada.
 Currently, eligible skilled trades are the following: industrial, electrical and construction trades, maintenance and equipment operation trades, supervisors and technical jobs in natural resources, agriculture and related production, processing, manufacturing and utility supervisors and central control operators, chefs and cooks, butchers and bakers.
 To qualify under this stream, a candidate must also meet the language ability, work experience, and qualification requirements.
 Applications under the Federal Skilled Trades Program are managed through the Express Entry System.

-To immigrate as a skilled worker under the Federal Skilled Trades Program, you must meet three primary requirements:
+To immigrate as a skilled worker under the Federal Skilled Trades Program, there are 3 primary requirements:

-– to have a job offer or a certificate of qualification in the skilled trade issued by a Canadian authority, and
+2) A job offer or a certificate of qualification in the skilled trade issued by a Canadian authority.

-To immigrate as a skilled worker under the Federal Skilled Trades program, your job must be in the list of eligible skilled trades – jobs!
-Currently, the following skilled trades job is eligible for immigration:
+To immigrate as a skilled worker under the Federal Skilled Trades program, a job must be in the list of eligible skilled trades – jobs.

 - Industrial, electrical and construction workers.

 - Supervisors and technical workers in natural resources, agriculture and related production.

 - Processing, manufacturing and utility supervisors and central control operators.